We use cookies on this site to enhance your experience.

 If you don’t like any of the above options, you can always hop on a bus and try some other restaurants/cafés, such as the following:

 And of course, there are many places to eat on campus, some of which accept meal plan flex dollars.
-If you can’t pay with your meal plan flex dollars at a spot you’d like to eat at on campus, you may be able to use your OneCard convenience dollars instead.
+If you can’t pay with your meal plan flex dollars on campus at a spot you’d like to eat at, you can always use your OneCard convenience dollars instead.

 For a full list of food places available on campus, see the OneCard website.
 Veritas and Wilf’s, especially, are favourites among many Golden Hawks – you’ve gotta try the spin-dip at Wilf’s!